voliva-esp/FTDD-NRTR/README.md

 ## Prerequisites

-Ensure you have the following installed:
+Ensure you have the following:
 - Linux (e.g., Ubuntu 20.04 LTS or RHEL 8)
 - Anaconda
 - GCC version >= 9.1